huseinzol05/water-healer/README.md

 ### auto shutdown dask

 When dask client disconnected with dask cluster, `wh.auto_shutdown` also can helps us to shutdown the script.
+To make it auto restart if python script shutdown, you can run it in kubernetes or any auto restart program after use this interface.

 ```python
 client = Client()
 wh.auto_shutdown(source, got_dask = True)
 ```

-It will check Dask status, will shutdown if client status not in ('running','closing','connecting','newly-created').
+It will check Dask status, will shutdown if client status not in `('running','closing','connecting','newly-created')`.

-To make it auto restart if python script shutdown, you can run it in kubernetes or any auto restart program after use this interface.

 ### JSON logging with unique emit ID